Study populations and extracts

 If a project involves more than one study population each may require a different set of data to be extracted.
 In this case, separate data extract checklist(s) for each study population may be completed, as applicable.

-It is important to remember that researchers need to request the data for their extract, and not the data required to construct a study population, when filling out the data file checklists.
+It is important to remember that the Researchers need to request the data for their extract, and not the data required to construct a study population, when filling out the data file checklists.